If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 How Much is Admission to Mariposa Grove of Giant Sequoias?

-The park entrance fee for Mariposa Grove of Giant Sequoias is $35 per vehicle and $10 for persons arriving on foot, bicycle, motorcycle, horseback, or non-commercial bus.
+The park entrance fee for Mariposa Grove of Giant Sequoias is $35 per private vehicle, $30 for a motorcycle, and $20 per person arriving on foot, bicycle, motorcycle, horseback, or non-commercial bus.

 Does Mariposa Grove of Giant Sequoias Require a Reservation?